LS2 throttle body

 The GM/Chevy 6.0 engine uses a “drive-by-wire” (DBW) setup, opposed to a “drive-by-cable” (DBC) setup, which we’ll get into later.
 The stock unit has a diameter of 90 mm, which is pretty big as far as stock sizes go.
 The engine has a unique throttle body as far as the LS series of engines goes.
 It is different from the LS1 tb because it has a four-bolt design instead of three-bolt, and it is different from all LS3+ series engines because it is DBW instead of DBC.

 The purpose of getting a larger diameter is to increase the amount of air going into an engine.
-Larger diameter means more air can make it into the intake manifold and eventually into the engine.
+A larger diameter means more air can make it into the intake manifold and eventually into the engine.
 The only way to make more power is to increase airflow, which throttle bodies succeed at.

 For most builds, the stock unit is more than adequate.
 It really only becomes necessary to upgrade to a larger one if you are making a lot of horsepower and the stocker is becoming a restriction.
 Typically, this happens when you are upgrading the intake manifold to something larger, or adding forced induction, like a supercharger.